 The Australian Department of Agriculture and Water Resources’ expressions of interest process for Part 1 funding, to undertake feasibility and other preliminary investigations, closed on 1 March 2016.
 The Queensland Government facilitated a total of 26 applications by proponents for Part 1 funding covering a wide range of projects across the state.

 On 26 May 2016, the Australian Government announced that 14 Queensland applications are being offered a total of $19.8 million of funding under Part 1 of the National Water Infrastructure Development Fund.

 This is in addition to the announcement in 2015 of $5 million for a feasibility study of the proposed Nullinga Dam near Mareeba.

-Read more about the successful applications from across Australia.
+Read more about the other feasibility studies from across Australia.

 If you have any queries about the Queensland process, please email: email@example.com